 One of the challenges of the small, regional public research university is attracting students and making its educational opportunities widely available.
 Wright State University (named for local heroes the Wright Brothers) has always served the nearby Wright-Patterson Air Force Base, but in recent years WSU has invested a lot into their online course offerings, with clear benefits.
 Wright State has recently debuted cutting-edge interactive video courses, and they offer numerous education graduate degrees.
-Master of Education degrees include Educational Technology with specializations in Health Professions and Instructional Design for Digital Learning; Principalship; Superintendency; and Teacher Leader.
+Master of Education degrees includes Educational Technology with specializations in Health Professions and Instructional Design for Digital Learning; Principalship; Superintendency; and Teacher Leader.

 Ball State University